FireEgret/merkle-tree/README.md

 merkle-tree
 ===========

-C implementation for Merkle-Tree use md5 as hash function
+C++ implementation for Merkle-Tree use md5 as hash function